apache/carbondata/docs/performance-tuning.md

   **NOTE:**
   + BloomFilter can be created to enhance performance for queries with precise equal/in conditions.
 You can find more information about it in BloomFilter index [document](./index/bloomfilter-index-guide.md).
+  + Lucene index can be created on string columns which has content of more length to enhance the query performance.
+You can find more information about it in Lucene index [document](./index/lucene-index-guide.md).
+  + Secondary index can be created based on the column position in main table(Recommended for right columns) and the queries should have filter on that column to improve the filter query performance.
+You can find more information about it in secondary index [document](./index/secondary-index-guide.md).
+  + Materialized view can be created to improve query performance provided the storage requirements and loading time is acceptable.
+You can find more information about it in materialized view [document](./mv-guide.md).

 ## Configuration for Optimizing Data Loading performance for Massive Data